nftsharing/2/README.md

 [https://nftsharing.github.io/2](https://nftsharing.github.io/2)

 ## ▪ Terms & Conditions
-Before purchasing this NFT, please read carefully the Terms Of Service (http://bit.ly/3HW8017) and the Terms & Conditions specific to this NFT (http://bit.ly/3HXvu6g).
+Before purchasing this NFT, please read carefully the [Terms Of Service](https://nftsharing.github.io/terms/) and the [Terms & Conditions](https://nftsharing.github.io/nft-owner-agreement/) specific to this NFT.
 This explains all your rights and any restrictions.